megananne/online-cook-book/README.md

 4. Verify this has redirected you to the specific section page.
 5. Now Verify the recipe you just edited is listed.

-### Search by ingredients

-1. When on the homepage, enter an ingredient in to the search bar and press the search button. (e.g. ‘Meat’)
-2. Once pressed search, check you have a lists of results.
-3. Once the list of results are showing, check all recipes have the ingredient in them.
-4. Verify there is no recipes listed that do not include ‘Meat’.

-1. When on the homepage, enter an integer in to the search bar and click the search button.
-2. Once the search button has been clicked, verify an error message has now appeared.
-3. Verify no results of recipes are showing.

-1. When on the homepage, enter a string which is not an ingredient in to the search bar and then click the search button. (e.g. ‘Cat’)
-2. Once pressed the search button, verify an error message has now appeared.
-3. Verify no results of recipes are showing.

-1. When on the homepage, enter several ingredients into the search bar and press the search button. (e.g. ‘Meat Fish Pepper Onions’)
-2. Once pressed the search button, verify all recipes that include the searched ingredients are listed below.
-3. Verify no recipes are showing that do not include one of the ingredients searched.

 ### Navigating through the dropdown section on the navbar

 1. When on the homepage, click on the ‘Sections’ drop down and select one section.